 Add the Product Description

-The description tab is where you can add your product description.
+The description tab is where you can add your product description with keywords.
 This is also where you can add your Key Product Features which is known as bullet points.
 You can add up to 5 bullet points per listing.